mperham/blog/content/post/2019/proxying_golang_webapps.md

 ## nginx Configuration

-First, here's the critical nginx configuration to forward `/faktory` to Faktory at its default URL.
+Here's the nginx configuration to forward `/faktory` to Faktory at its default URL.
 We set a number of headers which might be useful in the future but only `X-Script-Name` is critical.
 Note the `/faktory` in the first two lines needs to stay in sync.